shesha-io/shesha-docs/README.md

 ## License

-Shesha and the various shesha community components and services are available under the [GPL-3.0 license](https://opensource.org/licenses/GPL-3.0).
+Shesha and the various shesha community components and services are available under the <a href="https://opensource.org/licenses/GPL-3.0" target="_blank">GPL-3.0 license</a>.
 Shesha also includes external libraries that are available under a variety of licenses.
 See <a href="https://github.com/shesha-io/shesha-docs/blob/main/LICENSE" target="_blank">LICENSE</a> for the full license text.